Joel Fan: Discography

 The concerto album, Dances for Piano and Orchestra, reflects Joel Fan’s ongoing commitment to international music and interests that extend well beyond the standard repertoire.
 The wide-ranging journey focuses on the intersection of music and dance in an almost-forgotten genre - the single-movement dance piece for piano and orchestra.
 These virtuoso novelties, which are probably known to few musicians, offer "vitally engrossing pianism" in rarely heard compositions by Chopin, Saint-Saëns, Pierné, Weber-Liszt, Castro, Gottschalk, culminating in a world premiere recording of Charles Cadman’s Dark Dancers of the Mardi Gras.

 Joel Fan has recorded for Reference Recordings, Sony Classical, Verdant World Records, and Albany Records.
-The following is a list of his recording credits: